DragonSWDev/glMaze/README.md

 ### Controls
 Camera is controlled by keyboard, where Up and Down arrows are for moving forward/backward and Left and Right arrows are for rotating camera left/right.
 Key Escape will close the game.

-### Optimizations
-Since it's my first "serious" OpenGL application there are still things to optimize and improve.
-I've performed some basic optimizations like not rendering walls which player will never be able to see and not rendering anything that is further than certain distance.

 ## License
 glMaze is distributed under MIT License (see LICENSE file for more informations).
 Project is using SDL2, SDL_image and GLAD.
 For informations about these libraries licensing see their respective websites.
 Assets are made by me and distributed under CC BY 4.0 license.
 See details here: https://creativecommons.org/licenses/by/4.0/